rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 To find the proper libasan library in your particular distribution, use the "find" command.

 By default the leak detector is enabled in the asan build.
 Yade is producing a lot of leak warnings at the moment.
-To mute those warnings and concentrate on other memory errors, one can to use detect_leaks=0 option.
+To mute those warnings and concentrate on other memory errors, one can use detect_leaks=0 option.
 The full command to run tests with the AddressSanitized-Yade on Debian 10 Buster is::

 	ASAN_OPTIONS=detect_leaks=0:verify_asan_link_order=false yade --test